Mosque City of Bagerhat: Sixty Dome Mosque

 The Sixty Dome Mosque, on the eastern bank of a water tank or pond (the Ghora Dighi), is one of the oldest mosques in the country and is described as a "historic mosque representing the Golden Era of Muslim Bengal".
 The mosque has an oblong plan of 148'6" x 101'4" externally and 123'3" x 76'2" internally.
 The mosque is unique in that it has 60 pillars that support 77 exquisitely curved "low squat domes" that have worn away over time; it has seven central domes that are four-sided and built in Bengali style.
 It was established in 1440 by Khan Jahan Ali.

+The minarets are double storied and round in shape; projecting cornices surround the shafts up to the middle height of the minarets and a window fitted at this mid height provides ventilation and light.
+A spiral staircase in this minar leads to the top.

-It was used for prayers, as an assembly hall and madrasa (an Islamic school).
+It was used for prayers, as an assembly hall and madrasa.
 Seventy seven domes are over the roof and four smaller ones at the four corners are towers (the towers were used to call the faithfuls to attend prayers).
 The large prayer hall has 11 arched doorways on the east and 7 each on the north and south which provide ventilation and light to the hall.
 There are 7 longitudinal aisles and 11 deep bays in the midst of slim columns made of stone.
 These columns support the curving arches that are overlaid by the domes.
 The west wall in the interior has eleven mihrabs that are decorated with stonework and terracotta and the flooring is brickwork.
 The walls and the mihrabs were affected by sulphates.
 Most of the damage has been rectified.
 The arches are 6 ft thick with a slight taper over the hollow and round walls.
 The mosque also functioned as the court of Khan Jahan Ali.
 It now attracts a large number of tourists and visitors.
 The mosque is decorated mostly with terracotta and bricks.